-Cities also are granted the power to levy taxes, excises, fees, charges, and other exactions by the Home Rule Amendment.
-The Legislature, however, may restrict this power by establishing not more than four classes of cities-cities of the first, second, and third class having bee defined in law.
-These classes are not classes for general government purposes.
-Rather, these are constitutional classes for purposes of imposing revenue limitations or prohibitions.
+Though the Home Rule Amendment grants cities the power to levy taxes, excises, fees, charges, and other exactions, the Legislature may restrict this power by establishing not more than four classes of cities-cities of the first, second, and third class having been defined in law.
+These classes exist for purposes of imposing revenue limitations or prohibitions.
+The 2006 Legislature reduced the number of classes of cities to one for the purpose of restoring uniformity of local retailers' sales taxes.